escarti/kubernetes-the-hard-way-tf-aws/docs/07-bootstrapping-etcd.md

 ## Verification

-List the etcd cluster members:
+List the etcd cluster members within any of the ec2 machines:

 ```
 sudo ETCDCTL_API=3 etcdctl member list \